-As a nurse you might regularly purchase items that are work-related.
-Many common expenses are valid tax deductions for nurses.
+As a nurse you might purchase items that are work-related and pay for them yourself.
+Many common nursing expenses that get paid out-of-pocket are also valid tax deductions for nurses.

-Below we’ll cover a range of tax deductions for nurses, to help you get the most out of your next tax return.
+Below we’ll cover a range of tax deductions nurses commonly claim, to help you get the most out of your next tax return.

 Common tax deductions for nurses